SickProdigy/minecraft-server/Creating-Residences.md

  * And you are done!
 You have your home protected from griefers and you can be safe in this area.

-> Selection does have additional variables which can help out to select an area to your liking, so check out commands section.
+> Selection has additional variables which can help out to fine tune selections to your liking, so check out commands section for other command variables to use or just keep reading.

 ## Auto Residence Creation
 > Automatic creation has a couple of variations by itself.
 So let’s look at the first one.